2012 Tennessee Volunteers football team

 The 2012 Tennessee Volunteers football team represented the University of Tennessee in the 2012 NCAA Division I FBS football season.
 The Volunteers played their home games at Neyland Stadium in Knoxville, Tennessee and competed in the Eastern Division of the Southeastern Conference (SEC).
 The team was coached by Derek Dooley, who was in his third season with Tennessee.
 On November 18, 2012 Dooley was fired after 11 games following a 41–18 loss to in-state rival Vanderbilt.
-Dooley ended his three-year tenure at Tennessee with losing records of 15–21 overall and 4-19 in the SEC.
+Dooley ended his three-year tenure at Tennessee with losing records of 15–21 overall and 4–19 in the SEC.
 Offensive coordinator Jim Chaney was named interim head coach for the final game of the season against Kentucky.
-The season was Tennessee's third consecutive losing season, a streak the program had not matched since 1909-1911.
+The season was Tennessee's third consecutive losing season, a streak the program had not matched since 1909 to 1911.